Istana Bukit Serene

 Istana Bukit Serene is the royal palace and official residence of the Sultan of Johor, located in Johor Bahru, Malaysia.
-The palace faces the Straits of Johor and has a bird's eye view of Singapore, a former possession of the Sultanate.
+The palace faces the Straits of Johor and has a bird's eye view of Singapore, a former possession of the sultanate.

-From historical records, the palace was completed in 1933.

 Overview

-Istana Bukit Serene (Serene Hill Palace) has a huge sprawling garden which is a common site for many royal gatherings and celebrations.
+From historical records, the palace was completed in 1939.
+Istana Bukit Serene (Serene Hill Palace) has a sprawling garden which is a common site for many royal gatherings and celebrations.
 The palace is well guarded by the Royal Johor Military Force (JMF), the Sultan's own private army.

 Istana Bukit Serene has a tower measuring 35m in height and is among the famous tourist attractions in Johor Bahru.
 This historical building features unique carvings and is influenced by the Art Deco aesthetic.

 History

 Istana Bukit Serene was a gift from the Johor government to the late Sultan Ibrahim Sultan Abu Bakar in conjunction with the ruler’s 40th anniversary as the sultan of Johor.